BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Despite being an entry-level subwoofer, it does also pack with the features of adjustable control switches that most high-end subwoofers have, such as crossover selection switch, output matching volume knob and polarity switch.

-The Polk Audio PSW10 is the most affordable yet professional studio subwoofer you can ever find on the market.
+This is most affordable yet professional studio subwoofer you can ever find on the market.
 It’s very solid and professional enough for general recording studio uses.
 It utilizes the powered 10″ driver with the power rating of 50 watts and frequency response between 35 Hz – 200 Hz.
 And the crossover is within the 80 Hz to 160 Hz range.
 The connections can be easily set up by using the speaker cable.

 The best part is that it uses all medium-density fibreboard (MDF) and non-resonant materials for its woofer cabinet.
 Thus, it will decrease its vibration, echoes and improve its overall sound quality.
 And another feature that surprised me is the “Klippel measurement technology (laser-based)” technology been used in this low-cost subwoofer.
 The Klipper measurement is designed to improve its voice coil alignment and suspension.

-After all, The Polk Audio PSW10 is a quality budgeted studio subwoofer you can consider getting one if you are tight on budget.
+After all, this s a quality budgeted studio subwoofer you can consider getting one if you are tight on budget.

-In my opinion, the price range, sound quality, and matching studio monitor being the major concerns when deciding the model of subwoofer you should buy.
+In my opinion, the price range, sound quality, and matching studio monitor being the major concerns when deciding the model of subwoofer you should buy for your music production / recording studio.